7Ragnarok7/DEDMAP/README.md

  - Supports various port specification options

- - Is colorful.
-Provides colored event based visual responses.
+ - Is colourful.
+Provides coloured event-based visual responses.

 ### LEGEND/Color schemes :-
  - BLUE	  -->  FOR MARKING THE SUCCESSFUL STARTING AND COMPLETION OF THE PROGRAM

- - RED    -->  FOR MARKING STARTING/ENDING OF AN EVENT OR AN ERROR
+ - RED    -->  FOR MARKING STARTING/ENDING OF AN EVENT OR  ERROR

  - GREEN  -->  FOR MARKING A SUCCESSFUL HOST/PORT DISCOVERIES AND HELP MENU